Name: Michael Fiebrich

 Our team has had the wonderful opportunity to work with the most renowned hospitality and development groups in the industry and we’ve walked away from every association further enlightened.
 We specialize in the hospitality market; Hotel, Resort, Casino as well Spa and F&B, but also enjoy high-end residential design.

-How would you describe your personal design style?
+How would you describe your personal interior design style?

 Where does your design inspiration come from?

 As Designers, we take inspiration from everything around us from architecture to nature to fashion, but the wonderful opportunity to travel extensively and experience different cultures and countries first-hand for our projects has provided our team with the most creative inspiration.

 In what direction do you feel that design is moving towards in a general sense?